leon-li1/Shopify-Backend-Developer-Challenge-Dockerized/README.md

 Lightweight inventory tracking web applicatiton.

 ## Technologies
-Built with FastAPI (Python3) on the backend and NextJS (JavaScript) on the frontend.
+Built with FastAPI (Python3) on the backend and NextJS (TypeScript) on the frontend.

 ## Running locally